imr-framework/pypulseq/README.md

 ?.
 Get in touch regarding running the `.seq` files on your Siemens/[GE]/[Bruker] scanner.

 ## Custom pulse sequences
-Getting started with pulse sequence design using `pypulseq` is simple:
+Getting started with pulse sequence design using `PyPulseq` is simple:
 1. `pip install pypulseq` in your virtual environment (>=Python 3.6).
 2. First, define system limits in `Opts` and then create a `Sequence` object with it:
     ```python